CrownedRazberry/crown-cnc-estimator/README.md

 print(count)
 ```

+The STEP parser tolerates spaces and newlines around exponent markers and
+accepts both `E` and `D` notation when reading coordinate values.

 The CLI now organizes features into subcommands.
 Compute a bounding box with rounding to the nearest 0.125&nbsp;inch
 (3.175&nbsp;mm):